moliver28/research-handbook/content/handbook/solutions-architects/sa-practices/customer-success-plan/index.md

  1. All opportunities with an [SA Validated Tech Evaluation](/handbook/solutions-architects/processes/activity-capture/#sa-specific-opportunity-fields)
 2. First Order opportunities for accounts with [LAM](/handbook/sales/field-operations/sales-systems/gtm-technical-documentation/#landed-addressable-market-lam) over $2M  in Proposal stage (Stage-4) and beyond.
 3. All New or Growth Opportunities over $300k net ARR, in Proposal stage (Stage-4) and beyond. *(The SA is the DRI, which is handed over to the CSM)*
 4. All existing customers with upcoming Renewals, over $300k in ARR basis.  *(The CSM is the DRI, to create a Mutual Customer Success Plan.
-In these cases the SA can create a Technical Close Plan to capture necessary context if one did not exist, or add to the CSM's Mutual CSP.)*
+In these cases the SA may optionally create a Technical Close Plan to capture necessary context if one did not exist, or add to the CSM's Mutual Customer Success Plan as needed.)*

 SA Managers have discretion for additional opportunities to be included or excluded